mark-tasaka/unity-C-dungeon-of-the-funky-orcs-roguelike-rpg/README.md

 Update Log:

+Update 1.13:

+Feb 14, 2020: The UIController.cs and LevelManager.cs classes have been updated.

 Update 1.12:

 Feb 11, 2020: A new sprint-sheet of the Title/Intro page's logo and associated animation has been added.
 As well, a new class for managing the speed of the animation has been created (AnimationManager.cs).